naffnuff/CppGuidelines/CppGuidelines.md

 * *Reason:* For every problem, there is probably an efficient standard solution.

 Prefer readable over excessively “clever” coding
 * *Reason:* Readability is key to maintainability and correctnes.
-Esoteric often leads to hard-to-detect errors down the road.
+Esoteric code often leads to hard-to-detect errors down the road.

 Use the `std` library whenever possible
 * *Reason:* It's state-of-the-art.